taskiq-python/taskiq/docs/README.md

   - - meta
     - name: "yandex-verification"
       content: "9b105f7c58cbc920"
+highlights:
-features:
+    - features:
         - title: Production ready
           details: Taskiq has proven that it can run in heavy production systems with high load.
         - title: Fully asynchronous
           details: Taskiq can run both sync and async functions.
 You don't have to worry about it.
         - title: Easily extensible
           details: Taskiq has a lot of replaceable components.
 It's super easy to implement your own broker or middleware.
         - title: Strongly typed
           details: Taskiq provides correct autocompletion for most of its functionality.

+copyright: false
-footer: MIT Licensed | Copyright© 2022-2023
+footer: MIT Licensed | Copyright© 2022-present
 ---

 ## What is taskiq in a nutshell